rjones-lf/iroha/docs/source/core_concepts/glossary.rst

 Permission
 ==========

-A named rule that gives a privilege to perform a command.
+A named rule that gives the privilege to perform a command.
-Permission **cannot** be granted to an `account <#account>`__ directly, instead an account has roles, which are the collection of permissions.
+Permission **cannot** be granted to an `account <#account>`__ directly, instead, an account has roles, which are the collection of permissions.

 Grantable Permission
 --------------------

-Only grantable permission are given to an `account <#account>`__ directly.
+Only grantable permission is given to an `account <#account>`__ directly.
 An account that holds grantable permission is allowed to perform some particular action on behalf of another account.
 For example, if the account a@domain1 gives the account b@domain2 a permission that it can transfer assets — then  b@domain2 can transfer assets of a@domain1 to anyone.

 Proposal